 Our primary competitors are large financial institutions, many of which have far greater financial and other resources and have the ability to offer a wider range of products and services.
 In addition, we may be at a competitive disadvantage with regard to certain of our competitors who are able to, and often do, provide financing or market making services that are often a crucial component of the types of transactions on which we advise.
-In addition to our larger competitors, over the last several years the number of independent investment banks that offer independent advisory services has increased.
+In addition to our larger competitors, over the last several years the growth of existing investment banks and the number of independent investment banks that offer independent advisory services has increased.
 As these independent firms or new entrants into the market seek to gain market share, we could experience pricing and competitive pressures, which would adversely affect our revenues and earnings.